NicoloCavalli95horses/KMS-web-testing/content/01 Notes/CSRF (cross-site request forgery).md

 - he exploits common pattern such as `POST /update_profile`
 - In case of private cloud CCI, the URL can be retrieved by reading company documentation, emails, or public discussion forums [[(Felsch, Heiderich, et al., 2015)]]

-The attack does not have to exploit complex HTTP request configuration but it might be possible to just include this to the malicious (phishing) website
+The attack does not have to exploit complex HTTP request configuration but it might be possible to just include this to the malicious (phishing) website [[(Felsch, Heiderich, et al., 2015)]]

 ```html
 <img src="https://banca.com/transfer?amount=5000&to_account=123456">